-What I’m loving right now in ambient, downtempo and genres we don’t even have names for yet.
-Music by Steve Roach, Taylor Deupree, Dronarivm Records, 20 Hours After Dawn, Catpilot, Hypnodial and Delia Derbyshire Appreciation Society.
+Reviews of what I’m loving right now in ambient, downtempo and genres we don’t even have names for yet.
+Albums by Steve Roach, Taylor Deupree, Dronarivm Records, 20 Hours After Dawn, Catpilot, Hypnodial and Delia Derbyshire Appreciation Society.

 20 HOURS AFTER DAWN

 More dreamlike, deliciously imperfect ambience from my favourite Japanese label I Low You Records.
 Once again the artist is a cypher.
 Who is 20 Hours After Dawn?
 The mystery is strong with this one.
 The slow final track – and the only one with a beat – eerily echoes Boards Of Canada.
 The rest is harder to describe, a bit like Olivia Summer, the other ILYR artist whose albums I’ve been raving about (and who I only recently discovered is actually label owner Emiliano Ruggiero).

 I’m loving this album to bits.
 This guy is Russian but lived in London for a time where he obviously soaked up its musical history like a sponge.
 Homecoming is a tuneful, ecstatic, near-perfect pastiche of different UK ambient dance and electronica styles from the last 25 years, honed with razor sharp production and some fine musicianship.
 The sunny trip hop of “However” is dripping with lovely Fender Rhodes piano and electric guitar.
 “4saken” is a melodic blast of densely layered instrumental electropop.
 Three cuts from the album feature in my mix Slowbeats Deluxe: New Ambient 2018 vol. 1.